brianckeegan/Trailers/README.md

 Hulk | 2003 | 18
 Cry Wolf | 2005 | 18

+Conversely, some songs are incredibly popular and used across more than a dozen different movie trailers.
+Some you would recognize immediately and were created by noted composers for other movies, others are much more subtle and designed specifically as trailer music.
+Interestingly enough, there is an entire specialized industry of music scoring and production dedicated solely to movie trailers!
 Song | Composer | Movies
 --- | --- | ---
 Aliens | James Horner | 20